mcalamasa/digits/index.md

   * Alerts regarding success or failure of DB updates using [Sweet Alert](https://sweetalert.js.org/).
   * Quality assurance using [ESLint](http://eslint.org) with packages to partially enforce the [Meteor Coding Standards](https://guide.meteor.com/code-style.html) and the [AirBnB Javascript Style Guide](https://github.com/airbnb/javascript).

-The goal of this template is to help you get quickly started doing Meteor development by providing a reasonable directory structure for development and deployment, a set of common extensions to the core framework, and boilerplate code to implement basic page display, navigation, forms, roles, and collection manipulation.

-To keep this codebase simple and small, some important capabilities are intentionally excluded from this template:

-  * Testing.
-  * Security (meteor-application-template-react enables the insecure packages)

-Examples of the these capabilities will be provided elsewhere.
+The goal of this application was to make a simple Meteor application using a template.

 ## Installation

 First, [install Meteor](https://www.meteor.com/install).

-Second, go to [https://github.com/ics-software-engineering/meteor-application-template-react](https://github.com/ics-software-engineering/meteor-application-template-react), and click the "Use this template" button.
-Complete the dialog box to create a new repository that you own that is initialized with this template's files.

-Third, go to your newly created repository, and click the "Clone or download" button to download your new GitHub repo to your local file system.
+Second, go to [https://github.com/mcalamasa/digits](https://github.com/mcalamasa/digits), and click the "Clone or download" button to download the digits GitHub repo to your local file system.
 Using [GitHub Desktop](https://desktop.github.com/) is a great choice if you use MacOS or Windows.

 Fourth, cd into the app/ directory of your local copy of the repo, and install third party libraries with: